Updated: Oct 12

-Patricia M. Jorge comes from a lineage of cooks.
-Her grandmother owned a successful street cart business for 30 years in San Cristobal of the Dominican Republic.
-As a child Patricia would help her grandmother season the food after school.
-Patricia’s mother Deyanira is also well known in the Lawrence community for recipes and is in high demand for catering.
-Patricia’s passion for cooking clearly came at an early age and in November of 2019 she opened Joy Empandas in Lawrence, MA to share her passion for cooking with her community.
+Patricia M. Jorge comes from a long lineage of cooks; her grandmother owned a successful street cart business for 30 years in San Cristobal of the Dominican Republic.
+Patricia would help her grandmother season the food after school as a child.
+In addition, Patricia’s mother, Deyanira, is in high demand in the Lawrence community for her recipes and catering.
+Consequently, Patricia’s passion for cooking came at an early age.
+In November 2019, she opened Joy Empanadas in Lawrence, MA, to share her passion for cooking with her community.

-Ms. Jorge first came to Mill Cities Community Investments (MCCI) in January of 2019 sharing her dream to open a one of a kind eat-n-go eatery that shows off an authentic blend of Latino flavors in a modern and fun atmosphere here in Lawrence, MA.
-As you can see by the pictures above, she has accomplished her dream.
+Ms. Jorge first came to Mill Cities Community Investments (MCCI) in January 2019.
+She shared with us her dream of opening a one-of-a-kind eat-n-go eatery that shows off an authentic blend of Latino flavors in a modern and fun atmosphere here in Lawrence, MA.
+As you can see from the pictures above, she has accomplished her dream.

-Some of the challenges Patricia faced was a lack of access to capital and as well education to effectively plan for and run her business.
-MCCI helped Patricia write a business plan and financial projections to qualify her for a MCCI Lawrence Venture Fund loan of $70,000 to purchase equipment, outfit a space and to launch Joy Empanadas.
-Patricia also took advantage of MCCI’s 8-hour Bookkeeping course, which qualified her business for a $1,000 MCCI technology grant.
-She used this grant to purchase a Point of Sales system to keep better track of her business sales, inventory and cash flow.
-In 2020, Patricia plans to take MCCI’s 9-hour QuickBooks training to put more training into best practice.
+Some of Patricia's challenges were a lack of access to capital and education to plan for and run her business effectively.
+MCCI helped Patricia write a business plan and financial projections to qualify her for an MCCI Lawrence Venture Fund loan of $70,000 to purchase equipment, outfit a space, and to launch Joy Empanadas.
+Patricia also took advantage of MCCI's 8-hour Bookkeeping course, which qualified her business for a $1,000 MCCI technology grant.
+She used this grant to purchase a Point of Sales system to better track her business sales, inventory, and cash flow.
+In 2020, Patricia planned to take MCCI's 9-hour QuickBooks training to put more training into best practice.

-Joy Empanadas officially opened its doors on November 1st, 2019 and it now employs 5 hardworking individuals including Patricia, her mother and her sister.
+Joy Empanadas officially opened its doors on November 1st, 2019, and it now employs five hardworking individuals, including Patricia, her mother, and her sister.
 The business has already become a bright spot in the community that represents the culture and flavors of Ms. Jorge’s heritage.